-From the oldest Western-style hotel in Japan to modern business hotels, there are plenty of choices in Nara.
+From the oldest Western-style hotel in Japan to modern business hotels, there are plenty of options for where to stay in Nara.

 Not sure where to rest your head?
 Discover the best Nara hotels with this complete guide to the best places to stay in Nara…